-Each time you use your card, the current balance changes.
-But the statement balance remains unchanged until the next billing cycle comes around.
+On the other hand, your statement balance could be higher than your current balance if you received a refund after your statement closed.
 Of course, both the statement balance and current balance should be the same if no transactions pop up in your credit card account between monthly billing cycles.

-When you’re staring at your credit card bill, you might wonder whether it’s best to pay the statement balance or the current balance.
-Experts say you should at least aim for the statement balance.
+When you’re looking at your credit card bill, you might wonder whether it’s best to pay the statement balance or the current balance.
+Either will allow you to avoid interest, so it’s a matter of preference.

 What if you can’t pay the statement balance?

 If you don’t have enough money to pay the statement balance or the current balance, don’t worry.
-Just be sure to pay the minimum due in order to avoid late fees and other penalties.
+Just be sure to make the minimum payment in order to avoid late fees and other penalties.

 Paying only the minimum due means you’ll start racking up interest charges on whatever the remaining balance is.
 Those interest charges will continue to pile up if you continue making purchases with your card, which then tacks on more interest charges and extends the amount of time it’ll take to wipe out your debt.

-If you can swing it, pay more than the minimum due each month so you can ease the pain of interest charges, lower your balance and speed up payment of your debt.
+If you can swing it, pay more than the minimum due each month so you can ease the pain of interest charges, lower your balance and get rid of your debt quicker.

 Why is this important?
 Your credit utilization ratio typically makes up 30 percent of your credit score.
-The lower your credit utilization ratio is, the higher your credit score might be.
-A higher credit score can lead to better odds of being approved for credit, better interest rates on credit cards and loans, and higher credit limits.
+The lower your credit utilization ratio is, the better.
+A high credit score can lead to better odds of being approved for credit, better interest rates on credit cards and loans, and higher credit limits.